 Got questions about your Japan visa?
-Whether you’re a resident whose visa is up for renewal or a tourist who’s staying here for the time being, here’s some handy information on extending your Japan visa during the COVID-19 pandemic.
-Plus, we’ve included some information for long-term Japan residents who are stuck abroad, long-term residents wanting to leave Japan temporarily and re-enter, as well as new arrivals due to move to Japan.
+Whether you’re a new resident or a resident whose visa is up for renewal, or a tourist who’s staying here for the time being, here’s some information on Japan visa applications during the COVID-19 pandemic.
+Plus, we’ve included a few pointers for long-term Japan residents currently abroad, long-term residents wanting to leave Japan temporarily and re-enter, as well as new arrivals due to move to Japan.

 First, a quick disclaimer: we spoke to an immigration lawyer in Tokyo when putting the first draft of this article together, but it should not be taken as legal advice.
+The situation is changing constantly.
 Always check directly with the nearest Immigration Bureau about your specific visa situation.

 Residents in Japan: Visa issues

-For mid- to long-term residents whose visas needed to be renewed between March and July this year, immigration authorities have essentially granted a three-month extension on applications for renewal or change of status.
+For mid- to long-term residents whose visas needed to be renewed between March and July this year, immigration authorities essentially granted a three-month extension on applications for renewal or change of status.

-This means that if your residence card was due to expire in March, April, May, June or July, you have an extra three months, from the expiration date, to submit your application to extend your stay or change your residence status.
+This means that if your residence card was due to expire in March, April, May, June or July, you had an extra three months, from the expiration date, to submit your application to extend your stay or change your residence status.
 In practice, this means that if your visa was due to expire on May 11, for example, you would have had until August 11 to submit your application for extension.

-Note: This COVID-19 provision excludes foreign residents living in Japan under the status of a Designated Activities (Departure Preparation Period) visa.
+Note: This COVID-19 provision excluded foreign residents living in Japan under the status of a Designated Activities (Departure Preparation Period) visa.

 What if I have lost my job in Japan?